ljeck3/finalprojectLeviEck/README.md

 ``````

-### Creating events and adding guests
+### Create events, guests, and registry items throught the admin page:

 Once server is running, go to http://127.0.0.1:8000/admin/.
-There is an Events tab and a Guests tab.
+There are tabs for each item.

 ## Authors